jdickson289/azure-support-scripts/Windows_scripts/Windows_GhostedNIC_Removal_time/README.md

 - PowerShell 5.1 or later (earlier versions may not support `-NoProxy`).

 ## Usage
+**Always back up your VM before running the Ghost NIC fix script** to prevent data loss or configuration issues in case of unexpected errors or rollback needs.

 Run the script in PowerShell **within an Azure VM**: